SajadGulzar/SpartaGlobal-SortingManagerProject/README.md

 ### Using the Sort Manager:

-To use Sort Manager program, clone a copy to your machine locally.
+To use the Sort Manager program, clone a copy to your machine locally.
 Run the 'RunApp' file to run the program.

 You will be met with a question asking how many random numbers you would like to sort and fill your array with.